dankuck/dankuck.github.io/_drafts/fatal-errors.md

 ---
 layout: post
+title: "PHP Fatal Errors Don't Have To Be So Painful"
 ---

 PHP is probably the most common programming language on the web.
 You use webpages that are based on it every day, for sure.